List of criminal organizations in DC Comics: Eurocrime

+Evil Eight

+Created by the Master, the Evil Eight battled the wielders of the Dial H for Hero in Chris King and Vicki Grant.
+Its membership was Arsenal, Chondak, Familiar, Ice King, K-9, Maniak, Phantasm, and Piledriver.

+Evil Factory

+Established by Darkseid as an opposing entity to Project Cadmus, the Evil Factory was headed by Mokkari and Simyan who spawned monsters for their master.

+Evil One's cult

+The cult of Craetur the Evil One, a powerful demonic being in Skartaris.

+Evil Three

+Three brothers who tried to rule Krypton in U-Ban, Kizo, and Mala.

+Expediters, Inc.

+A group of mercenaries made up of Pointman, Glacier, Flame, Mountain, and the Dark.

+Extreme Enhancement Module subjects

+The recipient of Extreme Enhancement Modules by aliens, Nunzio, Nancy, Carlos, Moe, Bridget, and Reggie chose to become a group of supervillains.

 Extremists

 The Extremists are a group of supervillains that came from the other-dimensional world of Angor and are modeled after characters from Marvel Comics.

-The first incarnation consists of Lord Havok (who is modeled after Doctor Doom), Dreamslayer (who is modeled after Dormammu), Gorgon (who was modeled after Doctor Octopus), Tracer (who was modeled after Sabretooth), Doctor Diehard (who was modeled after Magneto), Carny (who is modeled after Arcade), and Barracuda (who is modeled after Tiger Shark).
+The first incarnation consists of Lord Havok (modeled after Doctor Doom), Dreamslayer (modeled after Dormammu), Gorgon (modeled after Doctor Octopus), Tracer (modeled after Sabretooth), Doctor Diehard (modeled after Magneto), Carny (modeled after Arcade), and Barracuda (modeled after Tiger Shark).

 Dreamslayer was later contracted by Overmaster to form a variation of the Extremists called the New Extremists which consist of Brute, Cloudburst, Death Angel, Gunshot, and Meanstreak.

 Extremists in other media

-The original Extremists (minus Doctor Diehard) appeared in the Justice League Unlimited episode "Shadow of the Hawk".
-They were not shown as being terribly effective against the Justice League during their fight with them.
-During their attack on Earth, the Extremists were defeated by the Justice League.
+The original Extremists appear in the Justice League Unlimited episode "Shadow of the Hawk".

 F

+F.E.A.R.

+A terrorist organization that fought Birdman, F.E.A.R. was led by Number One and counted among its forces Vulturo, X the Eliminator, Ruthless Ringmaster, Nitron the Human Bomb, and Professor Nightshade.
+In the series Future Quest, Dr. Zin secretly controlled the organization through mind control as mercenary Jezebel Jade participated as a member.

+Fadeaway Man's gang

+Composed of Hawkman's enemies, Fadeaway Man's gang included Lion-Mane, Hummingbird, and Lasso.

 False Face Society

-The False Face Society (also known as the False Facers and the Sionis Crime Family) is a gang of masked criminals led by Black Mask.
-Its known members include Black Spider II, Circe, Dwarf, Edgar Dempsey, Mad Bull, Metalhead.
+The False Face Society (also known as the False Facers and the Sionis Crime Family) is a gang of masked criminals led by Black Mask (Roman Sionis).
+Its known members include Black Spider, Circe, Dwarf, Edgar Dempsey, Mad Bull, and Metalhead.
 Each of its members are known for wearing different masks.

-In 2011, "The New 52" rebooted the DC universe.
-In this continuity, the False Face Society was first formed by Roman Sionis's father Richard Sionis.
+In The New 52 continuity reboot, the False Face Society was formed by Roman Sionis's father Richard.